taeewonnn/tp/docs/DeveloperGuide.md

 - 1a1.
 Eventy displays an error message to alert the User. </br>
   *Use case ends*

-### Delete a person from the global participant list
+### Invite a person

-**Use Case: UC04 - Delete a person from the global participant list**
+**Use case: UC04 - Invite contact to an event**

 **Actor:** User

+**Guarantees:**
+A successful addition adds a person to the global contact list.

+**MSS**

+1. Eventy displays the global contact list and event list.
+2. User selects event to modify.
+3. User invites contact from global contact list to selected event.
+4. Eventy displays the invitee on the person list for the selected event *Use case ends*

+**Extensions:**

+1a.
+Index provided by User is incomplete or invalid
+- 1a1.
+Eventy displays an error message to alert the User. </br>
+  *Use case ends*
+  1b.
+No event is selected
+- 1b1.
+Eventy displays an error message to alert the User. </br>
+  *Use case ends*

+### Delete a person from the global contact list

+**Use Case: UC05 - Delete a person from the global contact list**

+**Actor:** User

 **Preconditions:**
-User has added one or more person to the global participant list.
+User has added one or more person to the global contact list.

 **Guarantees:**
-A successful deletion deletes the person from both the global participant list and all the events he participates in.
+A successful deletion deletes the person from both the global contact list and all the events he participates in.

 **MSS:**

 1. User deletes a participant.
-2. Eventy displays the updated global participant list. </br>
+2. Eventy displays the updated global contact list. </br>
    *Use case ends*

 **Extensions:**

 1a.
-Participant index provided by the User is invalid.
+Contact index provided by the User is invalid.
 - 1a1.
 Eventy displays an error message to alert the User. </br>
   *Use case resumes at step 2.*

 ### Remove a participant from a specific event

-**Use case: UC05 - Remove a participant from the specified event**
+**Use case: UC06 - Remove a participant from the specified event**

 **Actor:** User

 **Preconditions:** User has added one or more participant to the specified event.

+**Guarantees:**
+A successful removal removes the person from the selected event.

 **MSS:**
+1. User has an event selected.
-1. User requests to remove a participant from a certain event.
+2. User requests to remove a participant from a certain event.
-2. Eventy remove the participant from the event. </br>
+3. Eventy remove the participant from the event. </br>
    *Use case ends*

 **Extensions:**

 1a.
-The event index provided by the User is invalid.
+Participant index provided by the User is invalid.
 - 1a1.
 Eventy displays an error message to alert the User. </br>
+  *Use case resumes at step 1*

+### Edit contact number

+**Use case: UC07 - Edit phone number of contact**

+**Actor:** User

+**Preconditions:** User has added one or more participant to the global contact list.

+**Guarantees:**
+A successful edit updates the person's phone number in both the global contact list and all the events he participates in.

+**MSS:**
+1. User enters index of contact he wants to edit, along with the new phone number.
+2. Eventy update the phone number of the contact. </br>
    *Use case ends*

+**Extensions:**

-1b.
-Participant index provided by the User is invalid.
+1a.
+The participant index provided by the User is invalid.
 - 1a1.
 Eventy displays an error message to alert the User. </br>
   *Use case ends*

 ### Select an event

-**Use Case: UC06 - Select an event from the event list**
+**Use Case: UC08 - Select an event from the event list**

 **Actor:** User

 **Preconditions:** User has added one or more events to the event list.

 **Guarantees:**
-A successful selection displays the event details.
+A successful selection selects the targeted event.
+The user can then make event-specific modifications.

 **MSS:**